sherman12356/KO_Experiment-3/KO_Experiment_3 README.md

 Make sure to save each file with the appropriate naming convention (Surname_Pandas-P1.py, Surname_Pandas-P2.py, etc.).

 ## IV.
 Submission:
- Submit your `.py` files and Jupyter Notebook in the dedicated submission folder before the deadline.
+ Submit your `.py` files in the dedicated submission folder before the deadline.
  Make sure your code is well-commented and follows the instructions closely.

 ## Example Output: